svsticky/sadserver/docs/shell-styleguide.md

 - `set -u`: Exit when any unset variable is encountered.
 - `IFS=$'\n\t'`: Sets the Bash variable for the [Internal Field Separator][ifs] to just a newline and a tab character, while omitting the space character.
+The Internal Field Separator is the delimiter that is used to determine how [_word splitting_][wordsplitting] is performed.
 This makes sure that word splitting does not take place on spaces.
+As mentioned in the Strict Mode [article][strictmode], this gives us less surprising and confusing behavior.
+You can find a nice example there as well.

 ## Use of exit codes
 Most shell scripts we have are run non-interactively.
 This means we want to